intermountainneuroimaging/bids-qsiprep/README.md

 *{Link To FAQ}*

 ### Summary
 `qsiprep` configures pipelines for processing diffusion-weighted MRI (dMRI) data.
-The main features of this software are
+The main features of this software are:

   1. A BIDS-app approach to preprocessing nearly all kinds of modern diffusion MRI data.
   2. Automatically generated preprocessing pipelines that correctly group, distortion correct,